Mushinako/Check-Hours/README.md

 # Check-Hours

-This is the legacy "Check Hours" frontend deprecated on 06/31/2020.
+This is the legacy "Check Hours" front-end deprecated on 06/31/2020.
 This code is hereby presented to the public for scruitny.